 With globalization, the need and benefits of multilingualism become increasingly clear (Diamond, 2010).
 This study aims to identify how multilingualism is valued in a school by comparing the teachers’ perceptions of students taking world language classes versus those taking ESL classes.
 By understanding the perceptions of teachers towards students engaged in becoming multilingual, the study provides information on how multilingualism is perceived by the school community.
 Students taking world language classes are praised for their language acquisition but ELs are viewed with a deficit perspective, their potentials overshadowed.
 Even though the school overtly promotes multilingualism, ELs may be marginalized due to their lack of English proficiency and their identity.
 Their marginalization hinders their feeling of belongingness in a school where the norm is white, monolingual and English-speaking, and this may affect their academic success.

 ESL/ ELLs, Foreign Language, Multicultural Education, Teachers/ Teaching

 Yamashita, Kazusa, "Valuing Multilingualism: Differences In Perceptions Of Students In World Language Classes Versus Students In ESL" (2017).
-School of Education Student Capstone Theses and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 4364.